linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 **entry=**\ *REGEX* *USER* [*PASS*] (`MULTILINE`_)
     Provide individual username/password pairs for different links.
-In addition to a single login page specified with **loginurl** multiple FTP, HTTP (Basic Authentication) and telnet links are supported.
+In addition to a single login page specified with **loginurl** multiple FTP and HTTP (Basic Authentication) links are supported.
     Entries are a triple (URL regex, username, password) or a tuple (URL regex, username), where the entries are separated by whitespace.
     The password is optional and if missing it has to be entered at the